Firearms & Ammunition

 Supporting shooting facilities

-Today, over 800 shooting ranges have been designed, constructed, renovated or opened to the public using excise taxes, like Arizona’s Ben Avery shooting complex, the largest of its kind in the United States.
+Today, over 800 shooting ranges have been designed, constructed, renovated or opened to the public using federal excise taxes, like Arizona’s Ben Avery shooting complex, the largest of its kind in the United States.

 A child firing a shotgun under supervision from a Vermont game warden